 During the 37 years of his life on stage as a violist with the Schoenberg Quartet and the Schoenberg Ensemble Henk Guittart gave many world premières (including works by Schoenberg and Zemlinsky which he rediscovered) and collaborated with many composers, a.o.
 Louis Andriessen, Jonathan Berger, Luigi Dallapiccola, Jonathan Dove, Berthold Goldschmidt, Sofia Gubaidulina, Maurizio Kagel, Otto Ketting, Igor Markevitch, Luigi Nono, Fredric Rzewski, Alfred Schnittke, Valentin Silvestrov and Isang Yun.

 From 1991 until 2001 he performed with oboist Han de Vries and pianist Ivo Janssen.
 They recorded original works for this unique combination by Klughardt, Hindemith, Loeffler and Kahn for cd.
 As a chamber musician and viola-soloist Henk Guittart performed and recorded with The Netherlands Wind Ensemble, Deutsche Bachsolisten, Consortium Classicum, Stuttgart Piano Trio and St.Lawrence String Quartet.
-All together he made more then 60 recordings.
+All together he made more then 60 recordings as violist.

 In 1987 Henk Guittart was the first recipient of the “3-M Music-Laureate”, The Netherlands' most prestigious celebration of artists.
 He was also awarded the Lifelong Membership of the Friends of the Arnold Schoenberg Institute in Los Angeles, an honour which he shares with Pierre Boulez, Felix Galimir and Eugene Lehner.